I'm in some gardening groups and every spring, there are so many questions about what plants are growing in gardens.

 I think my house may have been the creepy house because of the overgrown vegetation.
+It's cute now!

-It’s much neater now!
 If you want to see what a huge transformation (forced, because of a leaking basement), take a look at my post called Regrading my yard to prevent water in my basement.

 I am learning to love hostas!
 They come in so many different shades of green and different sizes.
-My yard is very shady so I am having to learn to garden with shade versus the bright sun I’ve always had in the past.
-Hosta’s are definitely a friend in my garden!
+My yard is very shady so I am having to learn to garden with shade versus the bright sun I've always had in the past.
+Hosta's are definitely a friend in my garden!
 As an aside, here are 31 shade plants for your garden.

 They look like this when they are coming out of the ground.
 It's another one that gets a ton of questions from new homeowners wondering what this is.

 For you non-gardeners, here is a baby hosta with the leaves opening.
-I had split a bigger plant last year and this is a small one.
+I had to split a bigger plant last year and this is a small one.
 All hostas are friends of mine!

 Lily of the Valley

 This is a friend in my yard but it is physically contained between my house and my cement driveway.
-I’ve heard from others it can be very invasive and very hard to get rid of, so it’s a foe to some people.
+I've heard from others it can be very invasive and very hard to get rid of, so it's a foe to many people.